p0s/mentor-machines/README.md

 - ChatGPT
 - MidJourney

-### Limitations & Ideas for future
+### Future plan

-- Mentor Machines was developed in three days - many things could be improved, such as:
+- Mentor Machines was developed in three days - many things can be improved, such as:

-- The quiz questions have been generated using ChatGPT separately, and inserted as static file.
+- The quiz questions have been generated using ChatGPT and inserted as static file.
 These could be generated dynamically.

 - Learning topics are a fixed as dropdown.
-Instead of dropdown, this could be a text box where you could insert anything you’d like to learn.
+Instead of dropdown, this could be a text box where you could write anything you’d like to learn.

 - More AI tutors faces!
-With Ex-Human.